Logo Icon

 Class 11 Accountancy Questions and Answers for Trial Balance and Rectification of Errors

-You have to focus more on topics like trail balance, suspense account, and significance of trail balance.
+You have to focus more on topics like trail balance, suspense account, and the significance of trail balance.

 Q) What is a trial balance?